ANESTHESIOLOGY Daily News

 Barbara M. Scavone, MD

-The data is in for maternal morbidity and mortality – out of 11 developed countries, the United States has the highest maternal mortality rate.
+The data is in for maternal morbidity and mortality – out of 11 developed countries, as of 2023, the United States had the highest maternal mortality rate.
 The leading causes of pregnancy-related mortality in 2018-2020 included hemorrhage, cardiovascular disease, and infection.
 The numbers were higher in women of color and those living in rural versus major urban centers in the country.

 In her lecture, titled “The Anesthesiologist’s Role on Labor and Delivery,” Dr. Scavone outlined recommendations at each level for the patient, provider, systems, and community to begin to counter these jarring numbers.
 At the patient level, she encouraged public education, expanded home health, and case manager and peer support.
 For health care professionals, she recommended education and training, patient safety bundles, and protocolized care.
 For systems, she said education and training were also necessary, with enhanced coordination and communication between facilities.
 At the community level, she cited expanded Medicaid in all states with more Medicaid-accepting providers as well as extended Medicaid coverage to one year.
 She said temporary housing, transportation, and support of Maternal Mortality Review Committees (MMRCs) and perinatal quality collaboratives are necessary.